nesi/support-docs/docs/General/NeSI_Policies/NeSI_Application_Support_Model.md

 Includes applications (meaning tools, libraries and science applications) which:

-a.
-Have a wide user base among users of the NeSI Compute and Analytics
-    Service, either because they are used by many users within one or many Projects or are easy to install.
+1. Have a wide user base among users of the NeSI Compute and Analytics Service, either because they are used by many users within one or many Projects or are easy to install.
-b.
-Are centrally installed, tested (including scaling), optimised,
-    documented and upgraded as new versions become available.
+2. Are centrally installed, tested (including scaling), optimised, documented and upgraded as new versions become available.
-c.
-The NeSI Applications and/or Computational Science Team staff often
-    (but not always) have in-depth knowledge of the application science -- in which case they can provide specialist support to researchers.
+3. The NeSI Applications and/or Computational Science Team staff often (but not always) have in-depth knowledge of the application science – in which case they can provide specialist support to researchers.
     However, if no in-depth knowledge is available in the team(s), this does not prevent an application from being in Tier 1.
-d.
-Support documentation will be provided, including licensing
-    information and scaling data etc.
+4. Support documentation will be provided, including licensing information and scaling data etc.

 ## Tier 2